scheinerman/Mods.jl/README.md

 users.
 Further, since `Mod` numbers that required `Int128` moduli were likely to give incorrect results, version 1 of this module was buggy.

+In addition, some functionality has been moved to the `extras` folder.
+See the `README` there.

 ## Quick Overview